splineops/splineops/docs/user-guide/02_resize.rst

-The next plot shows **round-trip SSIM vs zoom** for the same configuration: all methods converge near SSIM :math:`\approx 1` around :math:`z = 1`, but :ref:`SplineOps <api-index>` Antialiasing cubic maintains a clear SSIM advantage for the more aggressive downsampling factors, meaning the recovered images preserve local structure better:
+The next plot shows **round-trip SSIM vs zoom** for the same configuration: all methods converge near SSIM :math:`\approx 1` around :math:`z = 1`, but :func:`~splineops.resize.resize` Antialiasing cubic maintains a clear SSIM advantage for the more aggressive downsampling factors, meaning the recovered images preserve local structure better: